-15.1 Right of recourse
+16.1.1 Right of Appeal to TST.
+A basic degree student of a member college of the TST has recourse (a) against a decision by his or her college or by the TST as to his or her success or failure in meeting an academic standard or other academic requirement of the college or the TST; (b) against a decision by a college concerning guidelines for course marking (see 11.4); and (c) against a decision as to the applicability to his or her case of any academic regulation of a college or the TST, including University academic regulations that are administered by the college or the TST.
+This right of appeal occurs after the student has exhausted all levels of academic appeal at the college level.

-A basic degree student of a member college of the TST has recourse (a) against a decision by his or her college or by the TST as to his or her success or failure in meeting an academic standard or other academic requirement of the college or the TST; and (b) against a decision as to the applicability to his or her case of any academic regulation of a college or the TST, including University academic regulations that are administered by the college or the TST.
+16.1.1.1 Exceptions

-15.1.2 Exclusions.
-Recourse under this section does not apply to a sanction imposed on a student as a matter of academic discipline; nor to any admissions decision; nor to a mark assigned on an academic exercise or in a course.
+Recourse under this section does not apply to a sanction imposed on a student as a matter of academic discipline; nor to any admissions decision; nor to a mark assigned on an academic exercise or in a course; nor to issues arising within a course that concern the pedagogical relationship of the instructor and the student, such as the organization of a course, the evaluation of a student's work, or the conduct of instructors.